octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 ### Tezos Client examples
 #### Get balance
-To get the balance of the account "accountName":
+To get the balance of the account use "accountName":
 ```bash
 tezos-client get balance for accountName
 ```